AlejoMorgado/CryptoCoins/README.md

 - Displays a list of crypto coins with their current prices.
 - Provides a search functionality to easily find specific coins.
 - Clicking on a crypto coin shows a graph that illustrates its daily prices over the last 30 days.
-- Offers interactive features on the graph, such as zooming and panning.
 - Responsive design to ensure a seamless experience across different devices.

 ## Technologies Used

 The Crypt Coin Tracker project utilizes the following technologies:

--React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
--HTML5 and CSS3: Used for structuring and styling the web application.
+- HTML5 and CSS3: Used for structuring and styling the web application.
--CoinGecko API: Provides the necessary data for fetching and tracking cryptocurrency prices.
+- CoinGecko API: Provides the necessary data for fetching and tracking cryptocurrency prices.
--Chart.js: A JavaScript library for creating interactive and visually appealing graphs.
+- Chart.js: A JavaScript library for creating interactive and visually appealing graphs.

 ## Usage